What is MIG Welding?

 So you need some more components to make all this happen.

-The Filler Metal
+What Is The MIG Welding Filler Metal

 After all you have the joint – a gap to fill and extra metal is added called the filler metal to fill that small gap to create a join that is strong and designed to take stress and strains.